WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * Presented at PhD club
 * Compared overlap (dice score) between resection masks created manually and [automatically](https://github.com/fepegar) (seems promising...)
 * Ran correlations between all clinical variables
   * Created grid-plots to show 1) which tests were used to run the correlation analyses, 2) which relationships were significant, and 3) which relationships survived correction for multiple comparison
+* Created plot showing showing probability of achieving seizure freedom by duration of epilepsy & different aetiologies
-* Started on logistic regression analyses
+* Started on logistic regression model

 #### What did you struggle with?